Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 After styling for both dark & light mode.
 It is so tricky to go the icon and click again and again so I tried to add keyboard shorcut keys for opening dark & light mode.
 With the help for chat gpt I was able to implement this feature easily.

 1/12/2024

+I created social component and added icons and links for my social accounts.
+At first the sample jsx was very bloat and I thought I can reduce the code with js array methods.
+I am so proud of myself for coming up with this idea.
+After that.
+I play around and figure out which play of the screen is the best suitable for palcing my social icons.

+when I text responsiveness for my design.
+I found out that the text are a little bit too small so I make bigger the sizes of the overall text.

+One thing I struggled was responsive of the widths I created.
+At first the width of the columsn are find but when I add social icons as the third column chaos happen and I had to spent a lot of time to balance the width, style between different screen sizes.